-With over 250 species in the Verbena genus, you can find a wide variety of colors and sizes of verbena plants.
-While the plants are commonly grown as ornamentals, they are also used for their medical benefits.
+With over 250 species in the Verbena genus, you can find various colors and sizes of Verbena plants.
+While the plants are commonly grown as ornamentals, they are also used for medical benefits.
 Due to their historical use, verbena flowers are seen as sacred plants and symbols of healing.
 Read on to learn more about verbena flower meaning and symbolism.

 Verbena flowers are traditionally seen as symbols of sacredness and healing.
 They have many medical benefits and have been used by various cultures to bless buildings and altars.
 They are also used as ornamental plants in gardens and planters.